 - Heat butter in a large skillet on medium heat.
 Add squash, onion and jalapeño and sauté until onions are translucent and the squash is soft, about 10 minutes.

 - Add garlic, and seasonings and cook for 1 minutes.
-Stir in flour and cook until a light-brown paste forms, about 1 minutes.
+Stir in flour and cook until a light-brown paste forms, about 1 minute.
 Gradually add broth, tomatoes and chilies and stir until the mixture thickens, about 2 minutes.
-Add the half and half, sour cream and cilantro and remove from heat.
+Add the half-and-half, sour cream and cilantro and remove from heat.

 Barbara’s Tips + Notes